mygento/storefront/apps/examples/default-starter/README.md

-# Пример, включающий eslintrc, stylelintrc, tsconfig, Prettier, Storybook, Jest, SVGR и graphql.
+# An example that includes eslintrc, stylelintrc, tsconfig, Prettier, Storybook, Jest, SVGR and graphql.